jamulussoftware/jamuluswebsite/wiki/en/FAQ.md

 ### Is there a metronome, synchronization, or some other way of keeping in time?

 No. Musicians on a Jamulus server simply play in real time time together as they would in person.
-If you want to have a time signal, then there are shared metronome solutions on the Internet you can try, but it’s probably best to just minimise latency so nobody has an overall delay more than about 30-50ms.
+If you want to have a time signal, then there are shared metronome solutions on the Internet you can try, but it’s probably best to just minimise latency so nobody has an overall delay more than about 30-50 ms.

 ### How do I know if I can join a server?
 Are there rules?